 . . .
 CREATE TABLE Reservation ( ReserveID INTEGER UNIQUE NOT NULL, FlightID INTEGER NOT NULL, CustomerID INTEGER NOT NULL, Seat VARCHAR(5) DEFAULT NULL, Confirmed TINYINT DEFAULT '0', PRIMARY KEY(ReserveID) ); CREATE TABLE Reservation_final ( ReserveID INTEGER UNIQUE NOT NULL, FlightID INTEGER NOT NULL, CustomerID INTEGER NOT NULL, Seat VARCHAR(5) DEFAULT NULL ); . . .

 Again, it is a good idea to distinguish export-only tables by their table name, so anyone reading the schema understands their purpose.
-Once you add the necessary tables to the schema, you then need to define them as export-only tables.
-You do this by adding an EXPORT TABLE statement for each table to the schema tags.
+Once you add the necessary tables to the schema, you then need to define them as export-only tables and assign them to a stream.
+You do this by adding an EXPORT TABLE statement for each table to the schema.
 For example:

 If a table is not listed in an EXPORT TABLE statement, it is not exported.
-In the preceding example, the export_customer, export_flight, and reservation_final tables are identified as the tables that will be included in the export.
-In addition, since they are export-only tables, inserting data into these tables will have no effect if export is disabled in the deployment file.
+In the preceding example, the export_customer, export_flight, and reservation_final tables are identified as the tables that will be included in the export stream called archive.
+In addition, since they are export-only tables, inserting data into these tables will have no effect if export is disabled in the deployment file for the archive stream.

 You can also specify whether the export-only tables are partitioned or not using the PARTITION TABLE statement in the schema.
 For example, if an export table is a copy of a normal data table, it can be partitioned on the same column.
 However, partitioning is not necessary for export-only tables.
 Whether they are partitioned or "replicated", since no storage is associated with the export table, you can INSERT into the table in either a single-partitioned or multi-partitioned stored procedure.
 In either case, the export connector ensures that at least one copy of the tuple is written to the export stream.